-Peer Tutoring 10/11/12
+Peer Tutoring 10/11/12 2 or 4 credits

 Peer Tutoring is designed to challenge students who are motivated, cooperative, and skilled.
 Tutors are responsible for helping others to learn as well as assisting teachers in classroom management activities.
 In the process, tutors will develop skills and knowledge of factors affecting school success, communication, personality types, learning styles and strategies, conflict management, interpersonal relationships, and leadership.
 Peer tutors will have an opportunity to choose their classes.